Rudolf Herrnstadt: Return to Germany

-On 15 May 1945, Herrnstadt returned to Germany as a member of the Sobottka Group, which laid the groundwork for the Soviet Military Administration in Germany in Mecklenburg.
+On 15 May 1945, Herrnstadt returned to Germany as a member of the Sobottka Group, which laid the groundwork for the Soviet Military Administration in Mecklenburg.
 He had instructions from the Red Army to create a new non-partisan newspaper.
 Herrnstadt was appointed to lead as editor-in-chief of the centre-left East German daily newspaper Berliner Zeitung, initially published the Soviet administration in the Soviet Zones but later becoming the organ of the Magistrate of Berlin.
 The first employees of the Red Army paper were the writers Helmut Kindler, the writer Gerhard Grindel and the photographer Eva Kemlein.
 On 21 May, the first version of the paper with headline "Berlin is alive!" was published, selling 100,000 copies.
 Over the next several weeks, Herrnstadt arranged for former journalists including Günther Kertzscher, Bernt von Kügelgen, Friedrich Rücker and Gerhard Dengler to join him at the paper.
 Gerhard Kegel became the deputy editor-in-chief.
 In August 1945, Herrnstaft founded the general Allgemeiner Deutscher Verlag publishing house with himself, Kegel and Friedrich Notz as managing directors.
 In the autumn of 1945, Herrnstadt bought the Theresienhof estate as a holiday home for German publishing employees.
 On 11 October, he founded the newspaper and magazine publishing house, Berliner Verlag that was under the control of the SED.
 Herrnstadt became the publishing director.
 Berlin Verlag took over publishing of the Berliner Zeitung.
 In January 1947, a printing works was started that was completed a year later.
 In a letter dated 2 October 1947, Herrnstadt stated the publishing houses employed 1700 people, but it wasn't the only publishing he developed.
 He also published the weekly contemporary magazine Neue Berliner Illustrierte beginning in October 1945, the women's magazine Die Frau von heute that began publication in February 1946, a youth magazine Start and the political magazine Demokratischer Aufbau.